syncopika/DNA_compare/README.md

-dnaseqbasic (dnacompare is w/o GUI)
+dnacompare (dnacomparebasic is w/o GUI)
 ===========
 a simple dna sequence comparison program with GUI made in Python 3.3 with tkinter